The abundance of marine animals and their distribution is determined by a range of physical and biological factors such as:

-Much of the seafloor is composed of sand or mud that forms a three dimensional world that is home to huge numbers of small animals living in burrows and moving between the sediment grains.
-These infaunal animals are crucial for the benthic ecosystem as they process dead plants and animals, circulate oxygen through the sediment, and act as food for bottom-feeding animals such as fish.
+Much of the seafloor is composed of sand or mud that forms a three dimensional habitat that is home to huge numbers of small animals living in burrows and moving between the sediment grains.
+These infauna animals are crucial for the benthic ecosystem as they process dead plants and animals, circulate oxygen through the sediment, and act as food for bottom-feeding animals such as fish.
 Grabs and boxcores are used to sample both the seafloor sediments and their infauna.
 The animals are then carefully separated from the surrounding sediment by washing the sample through sieves with holes only 0.5 mm wide.
 Often thousands of small and microscopic animals are retained.
 Animals collected in the field are preserved for transport back to the laboratory where they are formally identified and counted under a microscope.
 Data from this work are then analysed to examine what types of animals live in different sediment types and how environmental conditions affect the distribution and abundance of marine life.

 Zooplankton are animals that live suspended in the water.
 Benthic animals are linked to zooplankton through food webs, shared nutrients, and planktonic early life stages.
 Geoscience Australia is developing and applying new methods to sample zooplankton in order to investigate their links with benthic animals and how those links may be used in surrogacy research.
 Geoscience Australia has designed the Mounted Assembly for Planktobenthic Sampling (MAPS) and deployed it recently to achieve one of the first simultaneous collections of benthic animals and zooplankton.